Eating with non-vegans can be a disastrous experience – if you want it to be. It can also be a time of compassion and lessons being shared.

 For them killing an animal is not a crime and you once supported it, too, so swallow your anger and start being an example of someone who is here to teach not preach.

-There are a time and place for preaching and being graphic.
+There are a time and a place for preaching and being graphic.
 You need to strategize and learn what is too much for them.
 You can’t push people to change; you must slowly awaken their consciousness.

 If you don’t cook, start cooking and posting photos of your easy-to-make yet delicious vegan dishes on Instagram.
 When you buy a new cruelty-free and vegan mascara, throw a photo there and share it with people who are not yet aware that such a thing exists.
 Trust me, there are people that have no idea they can buy vegan beauty products that are actually good and affordable.
 Most don’t even know that hair dye is usually not vegan.